ethbra/team-planetarium/materials/standup/Sprint 2/Standup-5-3.md

 - Study for QC w/ Eric

 ### Work to be Done
-- Finish adding fields to planetarium stretch goal
+- Pair programming for finishing adding fields to planetarium stretch goal
 - QC + interview prep
+- Create presentation